architech-boards/bgm111-documentation/source/qs.rst

 -----------------

-This guide shows you what kind of data are sent by the **SiliconLabs Sensor Node**. in order to follow the next steps is mandatory using an Android phone.
+This guide shows you what kind of data are sent by the **SiliconLabs Sensor Node**. in order to follow the next steps it is necessary to use an Android phone.

 1. Install the application **nRF Master Control Panel** from **Google Play Store**.

 .. image:: _static/ico_nrf.jpg

 2. Launch the installed application and go to **Scanner** tab.
-At the first time no one device will be seen.
+At the first time no device will be seen.
 Turn on the Bluetooth from the settings of your phone.

 .. image:: _static/app_not_found.jpg